 Enjoy the taste of your food and eat at a table if possible.

 Take exercise

-Regular exercise can speed up weight loss and make you feel great.
+Regular exercise, along with healthy eating, can speed up weight loss and make you feel great.
 Aim for at least 30 minutes of exercise or 10,000 steps a day.